CENTER FOR EYE CARE

 UNSCHEDULED ABSENCES:

-Support staff must request approval from the Center Manager to leave the work site for any temporary unscheduled reason.
-If temporary absence has been approved, the support staff must immediately notify the Center Manager of the time of their leaving and their return to the Center.
-If the Center Manager is unavailable, the request must be approved by the Budget and Fiscal Officer or Administrative Assistant.
-If support staff have been granted a temporary absence, this time away from the work site must be accurately reflected on the time record.
+Support staff must request approval from the Supervisor to leave the work site for any temporary unscheduled reason.
+If temporary absence has been approved, the support staff must immediately notify the Supervisor of the time of their leaving and their return to the Center.
+If the Center Manager or Patient Accounts Manager is unavailable, the request must be approved by the Director of Clinical Operations.
+If support staff has been granted a temporary absence, this time away from the work site must be accurately reflected on the time record.

 TARDINESS:

-Support staff should notify the Center Manager as soon as possible of any anticipated tardiness.
-If unforeseen circumstances cause tardiness of 30 minutes or more, an employee should call the Supervisor immediately.
+Support staff should notify the Supervisor as soon as possible of any anticipated tardiness.
+If unforeseen circumstances cause tardiness of 15 minutes or more, an employee should call the Supervisor immediately.

 Nonexempt support staff members who are late will have a pay reduction unless arrangements are made with the supervisor to make up time lost as a result of the tardiness within the same work week.

-Support staff members who are frequently tardy or absent or who fail to follow approved departmental guidelines for notification are subject to disciplinary procedures.
+Support staff members who are frequently tardy (more than once a week) are subject to disciplinary procedures.

 REPORTING ABSENCES: